ankitkp4056/FeRoSA/README.md

 ### Step-2: Downloading the Data
-1) To download the AAN(ACL Anthology Network) text_data:<br>
+To download the AAN(ACL Anthology Network) text_data:<br>

-- Go to the Website = "http://clair.eecs.umich.edu/aan/index.php" or use the <a href="http://clair.eecs.umich.edu/aan/downloads/aandec2014.tar.gz">direct_link</a> to download the zip file.<br>
+- Go to the Website = "http://clair.eecs.umich.edu/aan/index.php" or use the <a href="http://clair.eecs.umich.edu/aan/downloads/aandec2014.tar.gz">direct_link</a> to download the zip file.

-Extract the contents of "aandec2014.tar.gz" which generates a folder "2014".<br>
+Extract the contents of "aandec2014.tar.gz" which generates a folder "2014".
 Rename "2014" to "text_data" and make sure it is placed in "/ferosa" directory.